The Mighty ToRR: A Benchmark for Table Reasoning and Robustness: Benchmark

-\item \textbf{Numeric nlg} \citep{suadaa-etal-2021-towards} - A dataset for table-to-text generation that pairs tables with their corresponding descriptions from scientific papers, with a focus on numerical-reasoning texts.
+\item \textbf{NumericNLG} \citep{suadaa-etal-2021-towards} - A dataset for table-to-text generation that pairs tables with their corresponding descriptions from scientific papers, with a focus on numerical-reasoning texts. \textit{License: Creative Commons 4.0 Attribution-ShareAlike (CC BY-SA 4.0).}.

 \item \textbf{TURL (Table Understanding through Representation Learning)} \citep{deng2020turltableunderstandingrepresentation} – The TURL Column Type Annotation (CTA) dataset, derived from Wikipedia tables, supports semantic type assignment to table columns from a given list of Freebase types.
-It tests models' ability to understand the meaning of table columns in context.
+It tests models' ability to understand the meaning of table columns in context. \textit{License: Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)}.

 \end{enumerate}